 Though a bit cumbersome in the cramped quarters of my bathroom, the CatGenie was easy to assemble.
 All of the parts easily stack together.
-Things can get a little bit more tricky, though, when it’s time to attach the water hose to your cold water line.
+Things can get a little bit trickier, though, when it’s time to attach the water hose to your cold-water line.

 In addition to manual mode, there are several ways to program the CatGenie.
 You can either preset your CatGenie to run automatically between one and four times every day or set it to Cat Activation Mode.
 In Cat Activation Mode, the Genie Eye will detect a cat in the bowl and start a cycle timer.
 After it’s given your cat 10 minutes to leave the litter box, a cleaning cycle will begin.

 The bonus of keeping the CatGenie in Cat Activation Mode is that the SaniSolution will last longer.
 Fresher waste requires less solution to clean, so you’ll increase the lifespan of each cartridge from 120 to 240 cycles.

 If you have the CatGenie A.I. you have the additional option of starting the unit right from the app.
 You can choose from Cat- or Time-Activated cleaning modes and can also set a customizable sleep schedule for up to 10 hours each day.